 Printer & Plotter Repair in Victoria BC

 Printer Repair & Plotter Repair in Victoria BC, is there really such a market anymore?
-Today I heard that my main printer parts supplier is closing their distribution center on the west coast of Canada.
-I am saddened by the fact that I now have to talk to someone in a different time zone, and that the cost of my parts have just increased because of the added cost to ship printer parts across the country.
+Today I heard that my main printer parts supplier is closing their distribution centre on the west coast of Canada.
+I am saddened by the fact that I now have to talk to someone in a different time zone, and that the cost of my parts has just increased because of the added cost to ship printer parts across the country.

 I had someone call me for a part for an HP DesignJet, and yes I can purchase the part but the ETA is anywhere from 10 days to 60 days.
-If you have a production plotter like this you cannot have down –time of 60 days, as work just doesn’t work that way.
+If you have a production plotter like this you cannot have downtime of 60 days, as work just doesn’t work that way.
 So it is difficult to get parts, and difficult to have a client willing to wait up to 60 days for parts, so they go purchase new.

 So as my printer parts suppliers all close on the west coast, I can still go to Ontario, Quebec, and China to purchase supplies, and pay to have an item shipped across the country or the globe, so yes Anounce still tries to repairs printers in Victoria BC.

 Call Anounce Printer Repair to troubleshoot error codes on your printers, and remember Anounce is here to help, call 250 474 1901.